 Can they see a circle around the outside of the petals?
 Can they see another circle around the outside of the seeds?

 Are all flowers the same shape?
 Which other flowers can they find in the garden that are circles?
 Which flowers are different?

-You might like to pick two contrasting flowers, one circular, one of another shape and sketch them in your nature journal.
-(Find a free sunflower journal printable here.)
+You might like to pick two contrasting flowers, one circular, one of another shape and sketch them in your sunflower nature journal.
+(Included in the Sunflower School printables)